 The bench press is the most consistent lift over time, with similar proportionate gains for larger and smaller men.
 On the other hand, the squat is the most inconsistent lift, as body type and weight play an especially large role in the squat.

-Instead of following preset standards, learn how your genetics are affecting your squat form and set personalized expectations for best results.
+Instead of following preset standards, learn the genetics that are affecting your squat form and set personalized expectations for best results.
 If a person has shorter limbs and a very small or very large build, their squat will be closer to their deadlift than most people’s.

 Bench Press Standards for Men